wallarm/api-firewall/docs/installation-guides/api-mode.md

 ### Handling invalidity in an already mounted SQLite database

-The API Firewall automatically updates data in a mounted database at intervals set by the `APIFW_SPECIFICATION_UPDATE_PERIOD` variable, by fetching updates from the original database.
-Should the database structure or specification become invalid, or if the database file goes missing after an update, the API Firewall will retain the previous specification file and halt the update process.
-This approach ensures that the last valid specification list remains in use until a valid database file is restored to the API Firewall.
+The API Firewall automatically retrieves specification updates from the mounted database at intervals defined by the `APIFW_SPECIFICATION_UPDATE_PERIOD` variable.
+If the database structure or specifications become invalid, or if the database file disappears post-update, the Firewall maintains the last valid specification file and pauses further updates.
+This method guarantees continuous operation with the most recent valid specifications until a correct database file is reestablished in the API Firewall.

-In cases where the database file is valid but contains an invalid specification, the API Firewall will disregard the faulty specification and proceed to load all valid schemas.
+In cases where the database file is valid but contains an invalid specification, the API Firewall will disregard the faulty specification and proceed to load all valid specifications.

 **Example**

-Suppose the API Firewall has loaded two schemas, labeled 1 and 2.
+Suppose the API Firewall has loaded two specifications, labeled 1 and 2.
 If specification 1 is modified and becomes invalid (due to syntax errors or parsing issues), the API Firewall will then only load and use specification 2.
 It will log an error message indicating the issue and will operate with only specification 2.

 ### Mounting empty SQLite database